-Oahu Hawai‘i is a nice place.
+Oahu Hawai‘i is a very nice place to hang out.

 One can only guess why, but in keeping with my don’t-look-a-gift-horse-in-the-maw philosophy, I packed up a bag and dragged Amy to paradise for the weekend.
 My first impression of Oahu was that it was a very dark place, due possibly to the fact that we arrived at what was 3am our time Thursday night, or rather Friday morning.
 (Going out, it’s a six-hour flight.
 Coming back, it’s only four.
 Go figure.)
 A twenty dollar cab-ride later found us standing in the registration line behind the entire flight crew from Air New Zealand.
 A small eternity later, we found that they were training hotel personnel while we were doing our best impression of the walking dead.
 Thankfully, I didn’t have to be awake for another four hours.